community-led-design/kit/src/case-studies/lived-experience-advisory-for-homelessness.md

 ### Recruitment

 {% figure "/assets/media/img_20180419_115344.jpg", "Tables are set up in the outer edges of a school gym.
 There are people sitting at each of these tables, using laptops and referencing papers." %}
+Members of the Innovation Team interviewing people experiencing homelessness during a pop up with HOST (Homeless Outreach Street Team) at a local school gym.
 {% endfigure %}

 {% figure "/assets/media/20180201_112925.jpg", "A man sitting at table, using a landline phone and smiling at the camera.
 In front of the table there's a piece of paper that says &quot;welcome to the phone booth pilot&quot;." %}
+Tony Nunez, the Front Steps navigator at ARCH testing our phone booth pilot.
 {% endfigure %}

 To develop an in-field recruitment method, the Innovation Team worked with city stakeholders, emergency services, police, and city agencies that were in constant contact with people experiencing homelessness.
 Recruitment of the Advisory Committee was done via: